MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 04 - Counters/README.md

 ## Part 1: Design and Implementation of an 4-bit and 8-bit Synchronous Counter

+In this lab, we will design a 4-bit and 8-bit counter using T flip-flops.
+Figure 1 illustrates the design for better understanding.
+The counter will have three primary inputs: `enable`, `reset (clear)`, and `clock`.

+The `enable` input determines whether the counter is operational.
+If the `enable` signal is high, the counter will function, and if it is low, the counter will remain inactive.
+For this design, we assign the enable input to switch number 1 (the second switch from the right).
+The `reset (clear)` input is active-low, meaning the counter will reset to zero when the reset signal is low.
+This is represented by the small bubble at the input of each T flip-flop in Figure 1.
+When the reset input is high, the counter will continue its operation without resetting.
+We assign the reset input to switch number 0.
+The `clock` input is `positive-edge triggered` and is assigned to key zero.
+This means that the counter will increment on the rising edge of the `clock` signal, which occurs when key zero is pressed and released (from low to high and then back to low).

+To operate the counter, both the `enable` and `reset` inputs must be high.
+In this state, pressing the clock key will increment the counter.
+For the 4-bit counter, the output is displayed using a single 7-segment display `(HEX0)`.
+For the 8-bit counter, we use two 7-segment displays `(HEX0 and HEX1)`.
+The 4-bit counter is built using 4 T flip-flops, while the 8-bit counter uses 8 T flip-flops.

 <details>
   <summary>VHDL Code Implementation on the FPGA Board (4-bit Synchronous Counter)</summary>
 <br>